ondemandenv/ondemandenv.github.io/articles/distributed-monolith.md

 One of the most telling signs of a distributed monolith is the heavy reliance on synchronous communication between services.
 Teams attempting to maintain the synchronous interaction style of a monolith in a microservices environment often turn to service meshes.
 While service meshes are powerful tools for managing service discovery, routing, security, and observability in microservices, they are not designed to fundamentally transform synchronous communication into asynchronous patterns.

 Using a service mesh to primarily manage synchronous calls between services becomes an inefficient and complex workaround.
 It adds overhead and complexity without addressing the underlying architectural issue: the services are still tightly coupled through synchronous dependencies.

+### The Domain-Driven Design Violation: Service Mesh as Architectural Colonialism

+Beyond technical issues, service mesh introduces a more fundamental problem: **it violates Domain-Driven Design principles** by externalizing critical domain concerns into ops-controlled infrastructure.

+**Erosion of Bounded-Context Autonomy:**
+- DDD requires each bounded context to encapsulate its own model, language, and lifecycle
+- Service mesh moves interaction semantics (routing, retries, policies) out of domain code into platform control
+- Domain teams lose ownership and evolution control over their own communication patterns
+- Creates dependency on platform teams for domain-specific communication needs

+**Fragmentation of Ubiquitous Language:**
+- DDD emphasizes consistent models and language within each context
+- Mesh routing rules and retry logic live outside codebase, fragmenting the mental model
+- Developers must check YAML dashboards or CLI commands to understand inter-service contracts
+- Business logic flow becomes harder to trace and reason about

+**Versioning Chaos:**
+- Domain models evolve through code-repo versioning with coordinated releases
+- Mesh introduces parallel versioning axis (mesh policies) often unsynchronized with service releases
+- Creates subtle mismatches where mesh strips fields or routes incorrectly
+- Undermines consistency guarantees between services

+**The Ultimate Centralization:**
+- DDD advocates decentralized governance: teams choose deployment cadence, databases, libraries
+- Service mesh creates single chokepoint that all domains must traverse
+- Mesh upgrades, control-plane outages, misconfigurations ripple through all domains
+- Replaces microservice independence with operational monoculture

+### Technical Problems Amplified

 This approach negates the benefits of a service mesh and can lead to:
   * **Tight Coupling and Performance Bottlenecks:** Synchronous calls inherently create tight coupling between services.
 A delay or failure in one service directly impacts the calling service, leading to cascading failures and performance degradation.
 As Buoyant highlights in their blog post on the synchronous microservices anti-pattern, this approach undermines the independence and scalability that microservices are meant to deliver.
   * **Unnecessary Complexity:** Service meshes are designed to manage sophisticated networking concerns for genuinely distributed applications.
 Using them primarily to orchestrate synchronous calls adds complexity without addressing the root cause of the problem – the synchronous nature of the service interactions.
 KongHQ points out in their article on service mesh communication that service meshes are most effective when services are designed for asynchronous communication, and over-reliance on synchronous calls diminishes their value.
   * **Reduced Resilience:** As InfoQ's architectural guide on microservices (InfoQ) warns, synchronous calls across services can lead to cascading failures and reduced resilience, directly contradicting the goals of microservices.

+**The cruel irony**: Service mesh promises to "simplify" microservices while actually making domain teams more dependent on platform teams than ever before.
+It's architectural colonialism disguised as developer ergonomics.

 ## The Relational Database Dilemma (RDS): Strong Consistency in an Eventually Consistent World?